 formed and shaped

 at center stage, the light’s facsimile.

 allowing the backdrop to seep through.

 Having mislocated myself, I cleave desperately

 to the ignorance that appears to define me.

-O child of God, why is it always with you
+O child of God, why not lose yourself

 |(drawing by Rich Panico)|